Hollywood Walk of Fame: Preservation and expansion

 In 1984, a fifth category, Live Theatre, was added to acknowledge contributions from the live performance branch of the entertainment industry.
-Additionally, a second row of stars was created to alternate with stars from the first row.
-In 1994, the Walk was extended one block west, where it now ends at the Hollywood and La Brea Gateway gazebo.
-A special star for the Walk is located nearby.
+In the 1990s, a second row of stars was created to alternate with stars from the first row.
+In 1994, the Walk was extended one block west, to the Hollywood and La Brea Gateway gazebo, which was added that same year; 33 honorees were anointed outside the Walk's normal nomination process during this expansion.
+Also in 1994, during construction of the B Line, the Metropolitan Transportation Authority (MTA) removed and stored more than 200 stars.
+Controversy arose three years later, when the MTA proposed destroying the terrazzo pads of 122 additional stars while preserving only the brass lettering, surrounds, and medallions, then replacing the terrazzo after construction was complete, but the Cultural Heritage Commission ruled that the stars and their terrazzo pads needed to be removed intact.

-In 1996, during construction of the B Line, the Metropolitan Transportation Authority (MTA) removed and stored more than 300 stars.
-Controversy arose when the MTA proposed destroying each star's terrazzo pad while preserving only the brass lettering, surrounds, and medallions, then pouring new terrazzo after construction was complete, but the Cultural Heritage Commission ruled that the star pads needed to be removed intact.
+The Walk celebrated its 50th anniversary in 2010.
+Each star unveiled that year was accompanied by a 50th anniversary plaque and a time capsule was also added under its own star.
+Additionally, on July 25, 2010, the neighborhood held an anniversary festival that included live music, studio and theater tours, and an exhibit at the Hollywood Museum.
+The U.S. House of Representatives also officially commended and congratulated the Walk that year.

 In 2023, a sixth category, Sports Entertainment, was added to acknowledge contributions of athletes to the entertainment industry.
-In 2025, the Chamber reported that they add an average of thirty new stars every year.
+About 24 stars were added per year in all categories combined As of 2020; since then, more than 30 honorees have been selected every year but 2023.